gstamatelat/social-influence-tournament/README.md

 ### v1.3 - Working

-- Extra method isInterrupted on Player class gets whether the game mechanism wants the Player to terminate.
+- Extra method isInterrupted() on Player class gets whether the game mechanism wants the player to terminate.
 More convenient that manually keeping track of time using System.currentTimeMillis().

 ### v1.2

 - Added extra players: LocalSearchDistancePlayer, GreedyDistancePlayer, ComplementaryGreedyDistancePlayer.

 ### v1.1